motion/orbit/projects/blog/src/pages/update-one/index.md

 #### Apps

-Some apps come out of the box: Gmail, Google Docs, Github, Slack, Jira, and Confluence.
-We will add more flexible ones next such as Web and API crawlers.
+With all of these pieces together we have apps.
+Some apps we've built out of the box: Gmail, Google Docs, Github, Slack, Jira, and Confluence.
+We'll be adding more flexible ones next like Web and API crawlers.

 <div style="display: flex; flex-flow: row; height: 120px; max-width: 100%; justify-content: space-between; padding: 30px 0;">
   <img class="icon" src="./icons/gdrive.svg" />